Skip to main content

 Crispy Garlic Plantains & Tomato-Spinach Curry

-Tags: Gluten-Free High-Protein Soy-Free Nut-Free Chef's Choice High Fiber
+Tags: Gluten-Free <600 Calories Soy-Free Nut-Free Chef's Choice High Fiber

 Cook Time